 Royal Center is a tiny town located in the state of Indiana.
 With a population of 797 people and just one neighborhood, Royal Center is the 353rd largest community in Indiana.
-Much of the housing stock in Royal Center was built prior to World War II, making it one of the older and more historic towns in the country.
+Royal Center has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Royal Center is a blue-collar town, with 41.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Royal Center, you'll notice that it is more blue-collar than most other communities in America.
+41.76% of Royal Center’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Royal Center is a town of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Royal Center who work in healthcare (14.29%), management occupations (9.62%), and office and administrative support (6.04%).

 For a small town, Royal Center has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Royal Center exists, and local transit is helping to meet that need.

-The education level of Royal Center citizens is a little higher than the average for US cities and towns: 23.97% of adults in Royal Center have at least a bachelor's degree.
+The citizens of Royal Center are slightly better educated than the national average of 21.84% for all cities and towns, with 23.97% of adults in Royal Center having a bachelor's degree or advanced degree.

 The per capita income in Royal Center in 2022 was $25,151, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $100,604 for a family of four.
 However, Royal Center contains both very wealthy and poor people as well.